How not to read a string from a UTF-8 stream

 }

-The problem is that in some cases the returned string is different from the encoded string.
+The problem is that the returned string may differ from the encoded string.
 For instance, a smiley is sometimes decoded as 4 unknown characters:

 Encoded string: 😊